yeoldegrove/osism.github.io/docs/guides/deploy-guide/examples/testbed.md

 ```bash
 make vpn-wireguard ENVIRONMENT=regiocloud
 ```

+If you want to connect to the OSISM Testbed from multiple clients, change the client IP address in the downloaded configuration file to be different on each client.

+Copy the `/home/dragon/wireguard-client.conf` from the manager file to your workstation.
+This is necessary for using the web endpoints on your workstation.
+Rename the wireguard config file to something like `wg-testbed-regiocloud.conf`.

 If you do not want to use Wireguard you can also work with [sshuttle](https://github.com/sshuttle/sshuttle).
 ```bash